Online gambling: Remote gambling

-"Gambling in which persons participate by the use of remote communication"

 This would be using the internet, the telephone, radio, television of any other device used for communication.
 Any operator must have a separate licence for remote gambling and non-remote gambling.
 The licence must state what form the remote gambling would come in and any conditions appropriate to each operator.
 Offences for breaching remote gambling guidelines are the same as breaching non-remote gambling guidelines.